gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 </div>

-\indent Like any statistical method, the AIC works better with larger sample sizes and when the assumptions are met.
+\indent Like any statistical method, the AIC works better with larger sample sizes and when assumptions are not clearly violated.
 It also will detect important variables in models more easily when the effects of the predictor variables are strong.
 Along with the AIC results, it is good to report the coefficients for your top estimated model(s), confidence intervals for the coefficients and/or term-plots, and